JohnKyonSmith/iwachan-android/README.md

 ```

 ## Errors:
+### FIXED clipboard sanitation for Iwara links in v2.1
-All iwara.tv links must be plain links without anything after the URL_ID or the extractor will throw an error and either refuse to download, download lower quality videos, or not properly put the videos in their directories.
+All iwara.tv links must be plain text links without anything after the URL\_ID or the extractor will throw an error and either refuse to download, download lower quality videos, or not properly put the videos in their directories.

 __VALID__ link with expected output
 ```